Wednesday 15th November 2017

 The White House columnist at The Hill (a top US political newspaper and website in Washington, D.C.), Niall is a Belfast native who has lived in the United States since 2003.
 He has covered four presidential elections and is a frequent TV commentator.
 Niall is also the author of Redemption Song, an Irish bestseller about Barack Obama’s 2008 presidential campaign.

 Global Market Strategist (Executive Director) J.P.
 Morgan Asset Management

 Delivering research-driven global economy and markets insights to retail and institutional clients in UK and Europe, David is a frequent guest on CNBC, Bloomberg, etc. Previously with MRB Partners, New York as senior macro strategist, he also held similar roles at Heitman Securities, London and United Nations Department for Economics and Social Affairs.
 David holds an M.Sc. in International Political Economy and a Ph.D. in Economics.
 He is an FRM and CMT Charter Holder.

 Senior Manager Investment and Treasury, Johnson and Johnson European Treasury Company

 Previously with Lifetime Assurance and Ulster Bank Investment Services, Lorcan was also formerly a Money Markets dealer with National Irish Bank before joining Johnson and Johnson’s Treasury function in 2000 as a Corporate Investment Management team analyst.
 He was promoted to Investments & Liquidity Manager in 2003 and Senior Manager in 2010.
-A regular Treasury events panelist, Lorcan is an IACT committee member and also the IACT representative at the EACT.
+A regular Treasury events panelist, Lorcan is currently the IACT President and represents the IACT at the EACT.